-Services Contract means an agreement for the provision of Services entered into by one or more of the partners, in exercise of its obligations under this agreement, to secure the provision of the Services in accordance with the relevant Individual Scheme.
+Services Contract means an agreement entered into by one or more of the Partners in exercise of its obligations under this Agreement to secure the provision of the Services in accordance with the relevant Individual Scheme.

 Service Users means those individual for whom the Partners have a responsibility to commission the Services.